-You will then be guided about how the medically assisted alcohol detox process works and what you can expect during this detox period.
+You will then be guided about how the medically assisted alcohol detox process works and what you can expect during your detox period.

-Your alcohol rehab treatment programme will mainly involve trying to underline the causes and triggers of your alcohol addiction.
+Your alcohol rehab treatment programme will mainly involve a detox period and therapy to underline the causes and triggers of your alcohol addiction.
 You will learn coping techniques to help you deal with cravings and thoughts of relapse.

 This stage of rehab is more focused on spirituality, meditation, and changing thought patterns so that your relationship with alcohol changes.